mnieber/react-default-props-context/README.md

   //
   (props: PropsT & typeof DefaultProps) => {
     // The props.color value either comes directly from the parent element
-    // (as a property) or from a DefaultPropsContext. return <text color={props.color}>{`Hello ${props.name}`}</text>;
+    // (as a property) or from a PropsContext. return <text color={props.color}>{`Hello ${props.name}`}</text>;
   },
   DefaultProps